carlobaldassi/TextWrap.jl/docs/src/index.md

 ## Usage

-The module is loaded as any other Julia module:
+The module is loaded like any other Julia module:

 ```
 julia> using TextWrap